optimagic-dev/optimagic/docs/source/development/eep-00-governance-model.md

 Pull requests should be opened as soon as work is started.
 They should contain a good description of the planned work such that any interested party can participate in the discussion around the changes.
-If planned changes turn out to be controversial, their design should be discussed in an Estimagic Enhancement proposal before the actual work starts.
+If planned changes turn out to be controversial, their design should be discussed in an Estimagic Enhancement Proposal before the actual work starts.
 When the work is finished, the author of a pull request can request a review.
 In most cases, previous discussions will show who is a suitable reviewer.
 If in doubt, tag [janosg](https://github.com/janosg).
 Pull requests